-Notwithstanding the provisions of the Admission Agreement, the Administering Authority may consider any of the following as triggers for the cessation of an admission agreement with any type of body:
+Notwithstanding the provisions of the Admission Agreement, the Fund may consider any of the following as triggers for the cessation of an admission agreement with any type of body:

-- Last active member ceasing participation in the Fund (NB recent LGPS Regulation changes mean that the Administering Authority has the discretion to defer taking action for up to three years, so that if the employer acquires one or more active Fund members during that period then cessation is not triggered.
-The current Fund policy is that this is left as a discretion and may or may not be applied in any given case); - The insolvency, winding up or liquidation of the Admission Body; - Any breach by the Admission Body of any of its obligations under the Agreement that they have failed to remedy to the satisfaction of the Fund; - · A failure by the Admission Body to pay any sums due to the Fund within the period required by the Fund; or - The failure by the Admission Body to renew or adjust the level of the bond or indemnity, or to confirm an appropriate alternative guarantor, as required by the Fund.
+- Last active member ceasing participation in the Fund (NB recent LGPS Regulation changes mean that the Fund has the discretion to defer taking action for up to three years, so that if the employer acquires one or more active Fund members during that period then cessation is not triggered.
+The current Fund policy is that this is left as a discretion and may or may not be applied in any given case); - The insolvency, winding up or liquidation of the Admission Body; - Any breach by the Admission Body of any of its obligations under the Agreement that they have failed to remedy to the satisfaction of the Fund; - A failure by the Admission Body to pay any sums due to the Fund within the period required by the Fund; or - The failure by the Admission Body to renew or adjust the level of the bond or indemnity, or to confirm an appropriate alternative guarantor, as required by the Fund.

-On cessation, the Administering Authority will instruct the Fund actuary to carry out a cessation valuation to determine whether there is any deficit or surplus.
+On cessation, the Fund will instruct the Fund actuary to carry out a cessation valuation to determine whether there is any deficit or surplus.
 Where there is a deficit, payment of this amount in full would normally be sought from the Admission Body; where there is a surplus it should be noted that current legislation does not permit a refund payment to the Admission Body.

-For non-Transferee Admission Bodies whose participation is voluntarily ended either by themselves or the Fund, or where a cessation event has been triggered, the Administering Authority must look to protect the interests of other ongoing employers.
+For non-Transferee Admission Bodies whose participation is voluntarily ended either by themselves or the Fund, or where a cessation event has been triggered, the Fund must look to protect the interests of other ongoing employers.
 The actuary will therefore adopt an approach which, to the extent reasonably practicable, protects the other employers from the likelihood of any material loss emerging in future:

-(a) On the cessation of a pre-19875 Community Admission Body, any deficit will be recovered equally from Clackmannanshire, Falkirk and Stirling Councils; (equal shares?)
+- (a) On the cessation of a pre-1975 Community Admission Body, any deficit will be recovered equally from Clackmannanshire, Falkirk and Stirling Councils; - (b) Where there is a guarantor for future deficits and contributions, or where a robust letter of comfort has been provided from a revenue raising source (i.e. Scottish Government), the details of the guarantee will be considered prior to the cessation valuation being carried out and the cessation may be calculated using the ongoing basis as described in Appendix E; or

-- (b) Where there is a guarantor for future deficits and contributions, or where a robust letter of comfort has been provided from a revenue raising source (i.e. Scottish Government), the details of the guarantee will be considered prior to the cessation valuation being carried out and .
-In some cases the guarantor is simply guarantor of last resort and therefore the cessation valuation will be carried out consistently with the approach taken had there been no guarantor in place.
-Alternatively, where the guarantor is not simply guarantor of last resort, the cessation may be calculated using the ongoing basis as described in Appendix E; or - (c) Again, depending on the nature of the guarantee, it may be possible to simply pool the former Admission Body's liabilities and assets with the guarantor, without needing to crystallise any deficit.
+- (c) Again, depending on the nature of the guarantee, it may be possible to simply pool the former Admission Body's liabilities and assets with the guarantor, without needing to crystallise any deficit.
 This approach may be adopted where the employer cannot pay the contributions due, and this is within the terms of the guarantee; - (d) Where a guarantor does not exist then, in order to protect other employers in the Fund, the cessation liabilities and final deficit will normally be calculated using a "gilts cessation basis", which is more prudent than the ongoing basis.
 This has no allowance for potential future investment outperformance above gilt yields, and has added allowance for future improvements in life expectancy.
 This could give rise to significant cessation debts being required.